 Cedar Hill Cemetery (102 Mahan Street)

 Cedar Hill has the City’s first scatter garden which allows the scattering of ashes in place of a burial.
-This scatter garden is surrounded by a wrought-iron fence with benches and a memorial board located at each end.
+This scatter garden is surrounded by a wrought-iron fence, benches and a memorial board located at each end.

 Holly Lawn Cemetery (1525 N Main Street)

-Holly Lawn was created by an ordinance adopted by the Suffolk City Council on October 2, 1949.
-The 30 acre flat terrain City-owned property was formerly known as the City Farm.
-The City did an expansion in February of 2008 opening up 1500 more grave spaces to be sold.
-There are also two more sections planned that will open up approximately 2500 more grave spaces.
+Holly Lawn was created through an ordinance adopted by Suffolk City Council on October 2, 1949.
+The 30-acre, flat terrain, City-owned property was formerly known as the City Farm.
+The City's expansion in February of 2008 opened up 1,500 plots for sale.
+There are more sections planned that will open up approximately 2,500 additional plots.